 - Increased pain around the outside of the elbow

 - Worse pain when gripping something or shaking hands

 - Pain when lifting, using hand tools, opening jars, or using a toothbrush

 - Reduced strength in the arm

-If you believe you have tennis elbow, see your doctor for an examination, MRI and/or X-rays to confirm the condition.
-The recommended treatment plan can include all or some of the following: 1) Complete rest from the activities causing the pain; 2) A stabilizing brace; 3) Icing the area for 20 minutes up to three times per day; and 4) Elevating the area to reduce inflammation.
+If you believe you have a tennis elbow, see your doctor for an examination, MRI, and/or X-rays to confirm the condition.
+The recommended treatment plan can include all or some of the following: 1) Complete rest from the activities causing the pain; 2) A stabilizing brace; 3) Icing the area for 20 minutes up to three times per day, and 4) Elevating the area to reduce inflammation.

-Including chiropractic adjustments can also help to reduce the pain and encourage recovery.
-A chiropractor will usually exam the joints of the hand, wrist, elbow, shoulder and neck and adjust as needed.
-When joints are not functioning as they should and bones are out of alignment, correcting the misalignments can assist in healing and restore use of the arm sooner.
+Including chiropractic adjustments can also help to reduce pain and encourage recovery.
+A chiropractor will usually exam the joints of the hand, wrist, elbow, shoulder, and neck and adjust as needed.
+When joints are not functioning as they should and bones are out of alignment, correcting the misalignments can assist in healing and restore the use of the arm sooner.